pkjagesia/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   	w2 = w2 - alpha * dw2
   	b = b - alpha * db
   ```
+- The above code is for one pass of the gradient descent.

 - The above code should run for some iterations to minimize error.

-- So there will be two inner loops to implement the logistic regression.
+- So there will be two inner loops to implement the logistic regression - one for the m training examples and one for calculating the weights.

 - Vectorization is so important on deep learning to reduce loops.
 In the last code we can make the whole loop in one step using vectorization!